Distribution Rules Determined by Fund Source Types

 Good question; however, no the rules do not allow for one spouse to piggyback of the other spouse’s age when making solo 401k distributions.

-Can I transfer monies from my Solo 401K to my IRA without withholding taxes being paid?
+Can I transfer funds from my Solo 401K to my IRA without withholding taxes being paid?
 I transferred money from my IRA to my Solo 401K without any withholding.

-Generally, unless you are age 59 1/2 or over, only amounts that were transferred to this solo 401k from other IRAs or former employer plans can be transferred to an IRA which would be re portable on Form 1099-R but not taxable.
+Generally, unless you are age 59 1/2 or over, only amounts that were previously transferred your solo 401k from other IRAs or former employer plans can be transferred to an IRA.
 These are IRS statutory rules.
+If you qualify, the movement of solo 401k funds or assets to an IRA is reportable to the IRS on Form 1099-R as direct rollover but it is not taxable as long as the funds and/or assets are directly deposited to the IRA.